 What Is A Trademark Attorney?

-A trademark lawyer is a attorney who specializes in practicing in the field of trademarks.
-Trademark lawyers typically have experience in the entire trademark lifecycle from the critical clearance search all the way through litigation support.
-When choosing a lawyer to protect you’re the logo of your corporation, make sure to work with a lawyer who has no problem working in Hālawa Heights, like Brian Russ Law, Inc.
+Small businesses should spend their time running their enterprise and not getting distracted with the intricacies of trademark law, which should be left to a trademark lawyer.
+Trademark attorneys typically have experience in the entire trademark lifecycle from the critical clearance search all the way through litigation support.
+When choosing a lawyer to protect you’re the brand of your enterprise, make sure to work with a lawyer who has no problem working in Hālawa Heights, like Brian Russ Law, Inc.

 A trademark lawyer's job is to help businesses protect their brands and make sure other people don't infringe on them.
-Businesses are in the best position to protect their brand if they take a proactive strategy.
-Our firm's seen so many companies drop hundreds of thousands of dollars on merchandise and marketing only to discover that they can't use their preferred name.
+Businesses are in the best position to protect their brand if they think about brand protection pre-launch or shortly after their launch.
+Our firm's seen many start-ups make the mistake of spending tens of thousands of dollars on merchandise and putting in hours of marketing time only to find out they can't use their preferred name.
 Intellectual property protection is a key element for startups - especially those that heavily rely on brand recognition to drive user engagement.
-Give us a call if you want to lock down your company’s name with federal trademark protection.
+You can save time and legal costs by calling us to conduct a clearance search prior to launching your brand.

-Doing nothing to protect your name can cause problems for a business entrepreneur.
-Equally problematic to doing nothing when working on trademarks is to do-it-yourself without an attorney's support.
+The worst thing a business entrepreneur can do to protect their name is to do nothing.
+Doing trademark work without an attorney's support is just as problematic as doing nothing.
 A good United States trademark attorney can help any size business in any industry across the world secure trademark protection in the United States.
-The traits you should consider when securing legal counsel for your trademark is the experience of the lawyer, their online reviews, and how personable they are.
-It’s important to find a lawyer with who you can comfortably discuss brand strategy because that will lead to the strongest synergy for your business.
+The qualities you should consider when securing legal counsel for your trademark is the experience of the counselor, their online reviews, and how personable they are.
+To have the best synergy for your brand, it’s important to find a lawyer who you feel comfortable talking with.

 The Top Three Areas Small Businesses Need Trademark Support